jonsimonsen/webaoa/README.md

 -Since the bootstrap styles tend to override the existing styles, bootstrap might not be the next step after all.
 In fact, plans of using bootstrap have been scrapped for now.
 -Changed the absolutely positioned image text to be centered inside the image by adjusting it to the right and making the parent div a flexbox.
 -Made an invisible element (p.usynlig) to adjust the position of image text and other elements.
+-Refactor to use sections where appropriate.
+-Went back to using bootstrap by using a class on body elements and giving links high enough specificity not to be overridden by Bootstrap.
+-Fixed the visibility of image text and links by giving them an opaque background instead of a transparent one.